Bug report #21091

 the download happens through GDAL which in turn (I think) uses "curl" library, curl assumes it's a streaming capable server which apparently is not.

-#3 Updated by Alessandro Pasotti about 1 year ago
+#3 Updated by Alessandro Pasotti almost 5 years ago

 - Pull Request or Patch supplied changed from No to Yes